filecoin-project/devgrants/open-grant-proposals/open-proposal-nft-gallery.md

 # Project description

+Since the Cryptokitties project in 2017 NFTs got more and more attention and the **market trippled every year** (\$40 million in 2018, \$141 million in 2019, \$338 million in 2020).
+2021 is not yet over, an NFT called "Everydays: The First 5,000 Days" by an artist named Beeple was auctioned off for about \$69 million, but also other NFTs are sold for millions too, e.g. CryptoPunks.

 We recognized that right now there is no proper solution to organize your NFTs in galleries and display them whereever you want - at least not in a self soverign way.

 Consider checking into a hotel and your NFTs are already there or display specific NFT on your TV @ home, at your meeting room or somewhere else?
 (Was gibt es?
 Und was genau gibt es noch nicht?
 Warum genau braucht es das?
 Wer/welche Gruppe und wie viele können das Nutzen?
 Warum gibt es einen Bedarf und wie wird sich der in den nächsten entwicklen?
 Quellen hierzu wären sicher hilfreich)